rwdlnk/LBsmoothing/README.md

 There are 4 variables needed to setup a new mesh problem: dofs, edofs, coords, and bdyNodes.
 This nomenclature is from calfem, a mesh generation code available from github.com.
 It is based in the solid mechanics area.
-  1. dofs - (degrees of freedom) contains the node numbers with a "marker", here "0" is used.
+  1. dofs - (degrees of freedom) contains the node numbers.
      Node numbering should first list all boundary nodes; then the internal nodes.
   2. edof - (element degrees of freedom) contains the node numbers for each